reddy6ue/AutoPoco.NetCore/README.md

 # AutoPoco.NetCore
 AutoPoco is a highly configurable framework for the purpose of fluently building readable test data from Plain Old CLR Objects.
 This is a modernized (i.e. dotnet core 2.0.0) port of the excellent AutoPoco project which hasn't been maintained since 2014.
-Thanks to @robashton for graciously agreeing to let me pull this fossil out of the amber, and giving it a light dusting.
+Thanks to [@robashton](https://twitter.com/robashton) for graciously agreeing to let me pull this fossil out of the amber and give it a light dusting.

 ## What does this do?